303rd Tactical Reconnaissance Squadron: Cold War tactical reconnaissance

 The 303d Tactical Reconnaissance Squadron was activated on 1 January 1953 as part of the 66th Tactical Reconnaissance Group at Shaw Air Force Base, South Carolina.
 It assumed the personnel and second-line North American RF-51D Mustangs of the 185th Tactical Reconnaissance Squadron, an Oklahoma Air National Guard unit that had been mobilized for the Korean War and was being returned to state control.
 It trained at Shaw for tactical air reconnaissance missionsin anticipation of deployment to the North Atlantic Treaty Organization (NATO).
 In mid-1953 it was equipped with Lockheed RF-80A Shooting Star jet aircraft that had returned to the United States from use in the Korean War.

 The 303rd deployed via the North Atlantic route to Sembach Air Base, West Germany, where it became part of United States Air Forces in Europe's Seventeenth Air Force during the summer of 1953.
 Initially, the squadron was limited in its missions with the RF-80 because its planes were equipped with more modern UHF radios, while most of the air traffic control systems in Europe were only equipped with VHF communications equipment, although by 1954, this began to change.
 Shortly after arrival, the squadron was assigned the mission of photo-mapping the Alpine areas of Austria.
 This mission had some urgency, because American military occupation forces were being withdrawn from Austria and tactical flying operations in the area would no longer be permitted.

 It performed reconnaissance training at Sembach, and upgraded to the new Republic RF-84F Thunderflash in 1955.
 The squadron trained with NATO forces in Europe during the summer months.
 However, due to poor weather conditions in central Europe during the winter months, the unit deployed frequently to Wheelus Air Base, Libya and Nouasseur Air Base, Morocco for training.
-After 1956, he squadron participated in Royal Flush exercises, competitions among reconnaissance units from various NATO air forces.
+After 1956, the squadron participated in Royal Flush exercises, competitions among reconnaissance units from various NATO air forces.
 A squadron pilot won the low level competition in the first Royal Flush exercise.

 The squadron moved to Laon-Couvron Air Base, France in mid-1958.
 The two squadrons of the 66th Wing flying Thunderflashes were programmed to be replaced by afterburner equipped McDonnell RF-101C Voodoos.
 Which would not be able to operate from the Sembach runway, due to its length and anticipated noise complaints from the villages of Sembach and Mehlingen, located next to the operational portion of the base.
 The squadron operated from Phalsbourg Air Base until September while improvements were made to the Laon runway.

 In early 1959 it was announced that the RF-84 equipped squadrons assigned to the 66th Wing were to be inactivated and their places in the 66th taken by Voodoo equipped squadrons being deployed from Shaw.
 These new squadrons arrived at Laon in May 1959 and the 303rd was inactivated in late June.

 In 1985, the 303rd was consolidated with the 3rd Composite Squadron and renamed the 303rd Tactical Electronic Warfare Squadron.
 However, the consolidated squadron has not been active.